 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Longer lasting: Can take more shots (1200 versus 350) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 3 years and 9 months of technical progress since the E-M1 launch.

-Reasons to prefer the Olympus OM-D E-M1:
+Arguments in favor of the Olympus OM-D E-M1: